IBM-Cloud/terraform-provider-ibm/website/docs/r/cloud_functions_package.html.markdown

 * `id` - The ID of the new package.
 * `version` - Semantic version of the item.
-* `annotations` -  All annotations set on package by user and those set by the IBM Cloud Function backend/API.
+* `annotations` - All annotations to describe the package, including those set by you or by IBM Cloud Functions.
-* `parameters` - All parameters set on package by user and those set by the IBM Cloud Function backend/API.
+* `parameters` - All parameters passed to the package, including those set by you or by IBM Cloud Functions.

 ## Import

-ibm_cloud_functions_package can be imported using their id, e.g.
+`ibm_cloud_functions_package` can be imported using the ID,

+Example:
 ```
 $ terraform import ibm_cloud_functions_package.sample hello